Investing and how it works

 Could you explain the difference between the Society and Foundation?

-A: They are two separate legal entities.
+A: The Society and Foundation are two separate legal entities although the Foundation is the subsidiary of the Society because the Board of the Society appoints the Trustees of the Foundation.
 The Society relies on the capital invested by its members in the form of withdrawable share capital.
-The Foundation, a registered charity, relies on donations which, can be gift aided.
-They also receive money from Comic Relief and other grants.
-In terms of what they do, the Society lends money and the Foundation undertakes training and building of support organisations.
+The Foundation, a registered charity, relies on donations from individuals which can be gift-aided, smaller grants and larger institutional grants from funders such as Comic Relief.
+The Society lends money to organisations involved in fair trade and the Foundation provides training and building of support organisations in the developing world.

 What is Shared Interest?